The 200th Convention of the Diocese of Maine

 | ELECTION OF DIOCESAN LEADERS

-Nominations for consideration by the 200th Convention of the Diocese of Maine closed on September 9, 2019.
+Nominations for consideration by the 200th Convention of the Diocese of Maine to be included in the Convention Folder closed on September 9, 2019.

-The open diocesan positions, terms, and names of nominees are listed below.
-Full bios will be published September 19, 2019:
+The open diocesan positions, terms, and names of nominees are listed below, by office, in the order received.
+Full bios are published in this 2019 Nominations document

 Two hearings are held in advance of the convention to allow parishioners and clergy to learn about business to come before convention including the 2020 diocesan budget.
 Meeting dates below.